Code-Institute-Submissions/soundkissstudio/README.md

 ### Typography

 Having explored several font choices and combinations I settled on Roboto Slab from Google Fonts for its chunky rounded headings.
-This was paired with Roboto, the font family being described by Google as possessing:
+This was paired with Roboto, the font family being described on the Google Fonts site as possessing:

  >‘a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.’